Health Effects of Exposures to Mercury

 - the amount of mercury in the exposure;

-- the age of the person exposed (the fetus is the most vulnerable)
+- the age of the person exposed (unborn infants are the most vulnerable);

-- how the person is exposed -- breathing, eating, skin contact, etc.
+- how the person is exposed -- breathing, eating, skin contact, etc.; and

 - the health of the person exposed.